Drug Interactions between Cymbalta and fluconazole

 Interactions between your drugs

-There were no interactions found in our database between Cymbalta and fluconazole - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Cymbalta and fluconazole.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Cymbalta is in the drug class serotonin-norepinephrine reuptake inhibitors.